Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         cells_generator.GenerateBasicRandom(cells, p_mesh->GetNumElements(), p_diff_type);

 ```

-As for the 2D case before we make a `CellPopulation`{.cpp} we make a pointer to a cell label and then assign this
+As for the 2D case before we make a `CellPopulation` we make a pointer to a cell label and then assign this
 label to some randomly chosen cells.
 ```cpp
         MAKE_PTR(CellLabel, p_label);